-Five takeaways from the Google antitrust lawsuit
+Five takeaways from antitrust lawsuit against Google

 Google’s search competitors aren’t very competitive

-Google has a search monopoly, says the lawsuit, because it has 88 percent of the search market in the U.S. According to the complaint, there are only three other search providers worth mentioning: Bing, Yahoo! and the privacy-focused DuckDuckGo.
+Google has a search monopoly, the lawsuit asserts, because it has 88 percent of the search market in the U.S. According to the complaint, there are only three other search providers worth mentioning: Bing, Yahoo! and the privacy-focused DuckDuckGo.

 Microsoft’s Bing search engine, launched in 2009, makes up seven percent of the market.
 Microsoft can make Bing the default search engine on its own products, but since discontinuing its own competitor to the Android and iOS mobile operating systems, Microsoft Phone, it doesn’t have an advantage in the mobile market.